eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Database {#storage-db}

-Objects are stored in a database.
-Viewing and editing is done through a client application, and object histories are stored in the database.
+Pages are stored in a database.
+Viewing and editing is done through a client application, and page histories are stored in the database.

 **Pros:**